 Many women like Dalia suffer from overactive bladder – the urgent and frequent need to use the restroom.
 It is estimated that over 33 million people in America struggle with the condition.
 And while there are many treatment options available, they don’t always work for everyone.
 Initial treatment options like physical therapy, diet regulation, and bladder retraining can do wonders for many, and medications can often help those suffering from OAB.
 However some still don’t find relief from these options, and some medications can cause unwanted side effects.
-Luckily, there are several surgical options that are effective in improving OAB symptoms.
+Luckily, there are several minimally invasive or surgical options that are effective in improving OAB symptoms.